pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 of information passing between the pywbemcli client and a WBEM server using the standard Python logging facility.

-Logging is configured and enabled using the ``--log`` general option on the commmand line or the `PYWBEMCLI_LOG` environment variable.
+Logging is configured and enabled using the :ref:`--log general option` on the commmand line or the `PYWBEMCLI_LOG` environment variable.

 Pywbemcli can log operation calls that send